NLeSC/mcfly/docs/user_manual.rst

 * One label should be associated with a complete time series.
 In case of multiple labels, often the last label is taken as the label for the complete sequence.
   Another possibility is to take the majority label.
 * In splitting the data into training, validation and test sets, it might be necessary to make sure that sample subject (such as test persons) for which multiple sequences are available, are not present in both train and validation/test set.
 The same holds for subsequences that originates from the same original sequence (in case of sliding windows).
-* The Keras function ``keras.utils.np_utils.to_categorical`` can be used to transform an array of class labels to binary class labels.
+* The Keras function ``keras.utils.np_utils.to_categorical`` can be used to transform an array of class labels to binary class labels if classification tasks is performed.
 * Data doesn't need to be normalized.
 Every model mcfly produces starts by normalizing data through a Batch Normalization layer.
   This means that training data is used to learn mean and standard deviation of each channel and timestep.